+573164196760 jarango@andeanbirder.com

 • Entrance fees to parks, farms and reserves

-• 3 complete meals, water, snacks and other freebies
+• 3 complete meals, water, and snacks

 • Tips